elszczepano/master-thesis-automation/README.md

 2. Install JupyterLab - `pip3 install jupyterlab`.
 3. Install Jupyter Notebook - `pip3 install notebook`.
 4. Run notebook - `python3 -m notebook`.
+5. Make sure you have account data file under the `notebooks/sourcedata` path.
+The filename does not matter but note that only the 1st file in the directory will be taken into account.